To change your logo go to the 'Page Master' under the 'Design' menu

 In 2013 the Isle of Mull Ice Cream parlour opened in (whisper it) the converted public toilets on the main street.
 Try the whisky and marmalade flavour — proper ice cream.
 Delicious.

 The Mull museum on the main drag is small, charming and interesting.
-Show your children the tawse to remind them what it was like in the (good?) old days (the tawse if you don't know is a strip of leather used to beat naughty children over the palm of the hand, in front of the class!).
-Check out the story of the Neptune, the Canadian sailing ship which landed up off Ardnamurchan instead of in Newfoundland, have a look at the bits of Dakota aeroplane, and so on.
+Show your children the tawse to remind them what it was like in the (good?) old days.
+The thongs of a whip in English, the tawse — if you don't know — is a strip of leather to beat naughty children over the palm of the hand, in front of the class, only outlawed as late as 1987 (I was merely beaten across the buttocks with a gymn shoe).
+And check out the story of the Neptune, the Canadian sailing ship which landed up off Ardnamurchan instead of Newfoundland, have a look at the bits of Dakota aeroplane, and so on.
 Brood on the map of shipwrecks round Mull.
 Check out the 'Terror of Tobermory'.

-You can get more or less everything you might need in Tobermory.
+You can get more-or-less everything you might need in Tobermory.
 My own favourite shop is 'Tackle and Books'.
 What an eccentric and yet happy conjunction of small boys eyeing up the spinners on one side and the serious traveller browsing around the fine collection of Scottish and other books on the other.
-Then there is Tobermory Chocolates for a pricey indulgence (handmade apparently), and excellent ice cream.
-Brown's established in 1830 is a monument to another age - ironmongery and booze.
-The Co-op supermarket is good (apart from the crowded aisles and queues), and the Mull Bakery and Deli for rolls and patisseries is even more excellent (get your breakfast croissants here before setting sail, but it was up for sale in 2018).
+Then there is Tobermory Chocolates for a pricey indulgence (handmade apparently) and excellent ice cream.
+Brown's established in 1830 is a monument to another age — ironmongery and booze.
+The Co-op supermarket is good (apart from the crowded aisles and queues), and the Tobermory Bakery for rolls and patisseries (get your breakfast croissants here before setting sail).
 The Tobermory Fish Company wins awards and has a retail outlet up the hill out of town next to the Mull Pottery.
-There is a small chandlery (Seafare ph 01688 302 277) and once there was a butcher (which also sold fish) but they closed in 2009, very sad.
+There is a small chandlery (Seafare) (ph 01688 302 277) and once there was a butcher (which also sold fish) but they closed in 2009, very sad.
 Indeed, there is not much you can't get hereabouts which would otherwise require a visit to Oban.

 You should certainly not miss a stroll around the upper village, particularly along Argyll Terrace with its neat terraced houses and garden plots separated by the road.
 The view down onto the bay with the bobbing boats on moorings is exquisite.

-Another attraction, for those who like the game, is the 9-hole golf course up on the cliffs above the town, overlooking the entrance to the Sound of Mull – stunning views to take your eye off the ball.
+Another attraction, for those who like the game, is the 9-hole golf course up on the cliffs above the town, overlooking the entrance to the Sound of Mull — stunning views to take your eye off the ball.
 You can walk around the course to above the lighthouse, then down a steep path to the shore and back along a path just above the shore that can be extremely muddy, through the woods to Tobermory.
-Or just do the lighthouse walk to and from Tobermory along the shore, past where there used to be bathing huts and even a sea bathing pool (in the first bay past the pier).
-In 2013 the Lighthouse Cottages were for sale but with no electricity and access really only be sea they may not have attracted huge interest.
-And the walk to Aros park and around the lochan and back is an excellent one and a half hour saunter through lovely woods, with scenery.
+Or just do the Rubha nan Gall lighthouse walk to and from Tobermory along the shore, past where there used to be bathing huts and even a sea-bathing pool (in the first bay past the pier).
+You can rent the Lighthouse keeper's cottages, sleeps six.
+And the walk to Aros park and around the lochan and back is an excellent one-and-a-half hour saunter through lovely woods, with scenery.

 Finally, just why does the ensemble look so attractive (with the notable exception of the horizontal sign of the Co-op supermarket)?
 Probably because it was originally laid out from scratch in 1788 by the 'British Society for Extending the Fisheries and Improving the Sea Coast of the Kingdom'.
-A retreating Spanish galleon from the Armada had ended up here two centuries earlier, before mysteriously sinking into the deep mud of the bay, where it lies still, awaiting salvage despite many efforts over the years.
+Years before, a retreating Spanish galleon from the Armada had ended up here, before mysteriously sinking into the deep mud of the bay, where it lies still, awaiting salvage despite many efforts over the years.
 In fact the bay had been well known as a safe anchorage for centuries, even though there was more or less no town or even a village, just a few houses: "..a very fine place for large ships; for it is sheltered from all winds, the ground good, and the depth moderate" (Mackenzie 1776) and "One of the most celebrated, and most frequented bays in the Highlands" (Knox 1786).
 The original town was built over a few years and still retains a wonderful sense of character and history.
 In fact, ironically, fishing never really took off here, Tobermory became more a centre for trade between the mainland and the outer islands, helped along by tourism right from early in the 19th century.
 It was not until the 1960s that the owner of the Mishnish decided to splash colour on to his grey building, so setting the multicolour trend of what you see today.
+However, this story may not be quite true as Archibald Young, in Summer Sailings, described some of the houses as being painted 'bright yellow' in 1898.

 And why the name Tobermory?
 Because Tobar Mhoire is Gaelic for Mary's Well which is somewhere hidden in the upper town near the remains of a medieval chapel.